Sd error — excess suds

 How Much Does This Repair Cost?

 Fixing an Sd error yourself typically costs $5–$30, covering HE detergent or a replacement door boot seal if needed.
 A professional service call for the same issue generally runs $150–$300 in parts and labor.
-Going the DIY route can save you well over $100 on what is often a straightforward fix.
+Tackling this as a DIY project can save you well over $100 on what is often a straightforward fix.

 Frequently Asked Questions